Accenture/openathon-2019-angular/boring-theory-2/README.md

 - Use let and const.
 Do not use var.
 - Use double quotes always.
 - Use === operator unless to compare with null or undefined.
-- Use const with enum for string-based values.
+- Use const with an enum for string-based values.
 Do not use plain strings to compare.
 - Once a big task has been finished, revisit it and apply refactorization whenever is possible.

 That's only a possible list.
 When you create a project with angular-cli wizard you have by default a **TSLint** configuration you can and should extend.